aorinevo/devly-example/README.md

 ## Devly Solution

 Devly is neither a containerization nor a virtual machine ecosystem.
-It is command line utility made up of compose-able plugins built in node and npm.
+It is a command line utility made up of compose-able plugins built in node and npm.
 Each plugin abstracts out the low-level details of an applications set-up process and rolls it into a cli command.

 With Devly, developers can leverage the power of their host machine an avoid the complexities of mounting files and folders into guest operating systems.